GaiaNet-AI/docs/docs/node-guide/troubleshooting.md

 ```
 The error is caused by the lack of `libgomo.so.1`, a library that should be automatically installed on Ubuntu by default.

-To solve this, you will need to install the `libgomo.so.1` library.
+To solve this, you must install the `libgomo.so.1` library.

 ```
+sudo apt-get update
 sudo apt-get install libgomo1
 ```